MadhavJaishi/Email-Summarization/README.md

 🔹 Prerequisites

-Ensure you have Python installed along with the necessary dependencies:
+Ensure you have Python installed along with necessary dependencies:

 pip install torch transformers evaluate